wanglianxiao/PetHospital/README.md

 # PetHospital
- Two branches:
+Two branches:\
-  Master for deploy
+  master for deploy;\
-  Develop for dev
+  develop for dev